yonkahlon/Zenject/README.md

 More important than that is the fact that using a dependency injection framework like Zenject allows you to more easily follow the '[Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle)'.
 By letting Zenject worry about wiring up the classes, the classes themselves can just focus on fulfilling their specific responsibilities.

 <a id="overusinginterfaces"></a>Another common mistake that people new to DI make is that they extract interfaces from every class, and use those interfaces everywhere instead of using the class directly.
 The goal is to make code more loosely coupled, so it's reasonable to think that being bound to an interface is better than being bound to a concrete class.
 However, in most cases the various responsibilities of an application have single, specific classes implementing them, so using interfaces in these cases just adds unnecessary maintenance overhead.
 Also, concrete classes already have an interface defined by their public members.
-A good rule of thumb instead is to only create interfaces when the class has more than one implementation.
-This is known, by the way, as the [Reused Abstraction Principle](http://codemanship.co.uk/parlezuml/blog/?postid=934))
+A good rule of thumb instead is to only create interfaces when the class has more than one implementation  (this is known, by the way, as the [Reused Abstraction Principle](http://codemanship.co.uk/parlezuml/blog/?postid=934))

 Other benefits include:

+* Refactorability - When code is loosely coupled, as is the case when using DI properly, the entire code base is much more resilient to changes.
+You can completely change parts of the code base without having those changes wreak havoc on other parts.
+* Encourages modular code - When using a DI framework you will naturally follow better design practices, because it forces you to think about the interfaces between classes.
 * Testability - Writing automated unit tests or user-driven tests becomes very easy, because it is just a matter of writing a different 'composition root' which wires up the dependencies in a different way.
 Want to only test one subsystem?
 Simply create a new composition root.
 Zenject also has some support for avoiding code duplication in the composition root itself (using Installers - described below).
-* Refactorability - When code is loosely coupled, as is the case when using DI properly, the entire code base is much more resilient to changes.
-You can completely change parts of the code base without having those changes wreak havoc on other parts.
-* Encourages modular code - When using a DI framework you will naturally follow better design practices, because it forces you to think about the interfaces between classes.

 Also see <a href="#isthisoverkill">here</a> for further justification for using a DI framework.